uofs-simlab/pythOS/README.md

 If using SUNDIALS, prior to use, the wrapper library must be built.

 On Unix systems, a Makefile is provided to build the wrapper.
+To use the Makefile, the `SUNDIALS_INSTALL_DIR` should be set to the location SUNDIALS was installed, and the `SUNDIALS_LIB_DIR` should be set to the name of the library folder within the `SUNDIALS_INSTALL_DIR`.
 Both the wrapper and the SUNDIALS lib folder must be in the `LD_LIBRARY_PATH`.

 On Windows systems, the build has been tested using the Visual Studio build tools.
 The pythOS wrapper code expects the SUNDIALS library to be installed in a dependencies/install_sundials sub-directory.
 Following this, the wrapper can be built with